Population decline: Short-term population shocks

 Less frequently, short-term population declines are caused by genocide or mass execution.
-For example, it has been estimated that the Armenian genocide caused 1.5 million deaths, the Jewish Holocaust about 6 million, and, in the 1970s, the population of Cambodia declined because of wide-scale executions by the Khmer Rouge.
+For example, it has been estimated that the Armenian genocide caused 1.5 million deaths, the Jewish Holocaust about 6 million, and, during the period 1975 – 1979, the population of Cambodia declined 26% because of wide-scale executions by the Khmer Rouge.

 In modern times, the AIDS pandemic and the COVID-19 pandemic have caused short-term drops in fertility and significant excess mortality in a number of countries.

-Some population declines result from indeterminate causes, for example, the Bronze Age Collapse, which has been described as the worst disaster in ancient history.
+Some population declines result from indeterminate causes, for example, the Late Bronze Age collapse, which has been described as the worst disaster in ancient history.

 Long-term historic trends in world population growth

 In spite of these short-term population shocks, world population has continued to grow.
-From around 10,000 BC to the beginning of the Early modern period (generally 1500 – 1800), world population grew very slowly, around 0.04% per year.
-During that period, population growth was governed by conditions now labeled the “Malthusian Trap”.
+From around 10,000 BC to the beginning of the early modern period (generally 1500 – 1800), world population grew very slowly, around 0.04% per year.
+During that period, population growth was governed by conditions now labeled the "Malthusian trap".

 After 1700, driven by increases in human productivity due to the Industrial Revolution, particularly the increase in agricultural productivity, population growth accelerated to around 0.6% per year, a rate that was over ten times the rate of population growth of the previous 12,000 years.
 This rapid increase in global population caused Malthus and others to raise the first concerns about overpopulation.

 After World War I birth rates in the United States and many European countries fell below replacement level.
 This prompted concern about population decline.
-The recovery of the birth rate in most western countries around 1940 that produced the "baby boom", with annual growth rates in the 1.0 – 1.5% range, and which peaked during the period 1962 -1968 at 2.1% per year, temporarily dispelled prior concerns about population decline, and the world was once again fearful of overpopulation.
+The recovery of the birth rate in most western countries around 1940 that produced the "baby boom", with annual growth rates in the 1.0 – 1.5% range, and which peaked during the period 1962–1968 at 2.1% per year, temporarily dispelled prior concerns about population decline, and the world was once again fearful of overpopulation.